DariusB12/StockAlarms/README.md

 # StockAlarms
-receive price changes alarms when the Stock price changes reach their defined thresholds
+Receive price changes alarms when the Stock price changes reach their defined thresholds